|

 objections, I swear.
 I can't remember what we ate, but I consumed what

+he said greedily and and laid it all on paper.
 There is a curious snobbery about westerns.
 Literary critics and those

 who aspire to letters dismiss them as "pulp westerns".
 Well, sucks to